epiforecasts/covidregionaldata/README.md

 ### Worldwide data

-There are three sources of worldwide, country-level data on cases and deaths.
+There are two sources of worldwide, country-level data on cases and deaths.

 1. Extract total global cases and deaths by country, and specify source, using:
   + ```NCoVUtils::get_total_cases(source = c("WHO", "ECDC"))```